PaulBarrett79/paulbarrett79.github.io/content/studies/digital-youth-index-interactive-data.md

 The main points of change were:

 - accessible colours ALWAYS used for the graphs rather than be an option
-- horizontally laid out question selectors to maximise available screen real estate
+- the implementation of horizontally laid out question selectors and more visible filter starting points significantly improved navigation and maximized available screen real estate, addressing critical user pain points
 - a loading spinner whenever the graph filters change
 - more visible filter starting points